 Baseball Facility Renovation Project

-When the baseball program began at Eastern Mennonite University in 1969, the existing field was built on top of fill dirt from the construction of Mt.
+When the baseball program began at EMU in 1969, the existing field was built on top of fill dirt from the construction of Mt.
 Clinton Pike.
 Strong coaching leadership has helped the baseball roster to grow from 26 players to 52 during the 2015-16 season, allowing for the addition of a junior varsity program with a 10-game schedule.

 The stature of EMU’s baseball program far exceeds the current quality of the facilities.
 While some modest improvements have been made through team members’ fundraising efforts with their families and friends, the quality and growth of the baseball team has long surpassed that of its original facilities.
 The field’s original construction over fill dirt left very little topsoil in the outfield, which is evident during the summer months and creates an uneven playing surface.
 The current dugouts do not accommodate the increased roster size, and the current backstop is not large enough to protect the growing fan base from foul balls.
 Use by outside groups, which could enhance revenue, has decreased over the years as the quality of the facility has deteriorated.